Hiswe/hiswe.github.io/source/_posts/11-parcel-with-vue.md

 And we still need to support legacy browsers.

-I'm pretty sure it's still every dev's dream to use a thing that _just works_ in every situation (building appeared in the famous [javascript fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) post by [Eric Clemmons](https://medium.com/@ericclemmons)).
+I'm pretty sure it's still every dev's dream to use a thing that _just works_ in every situation (_“building”_ appeared in the famous [javascript fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) post by [Eric Clemmons](https://medium.com/@ericclemmons)).

 On a side note, the web-community is pushing forward for native tools.